meghanharrington/meghanharrington.github.io/index.md

 For **Florida**, it is not a very progressive state as same-sex sexual activity only became legal after the Supreme Court's decision on June 26, 2003.
 Nevertheless, there are laws to protect against LGBTQ+ discrimination.

 In opposition, **Texas** has always been a very **conservative state** and LGBTQ+ people face legal and social challenges and discriminations.
 There is no statewide law banning anti-LGBTQ+ discrimination.
-Nevertheless, same-sex marriage is legal since 2015 under the federal law.
+Same-sex marriage is legal since 2015, but only as a result of the federal law.
 Here we can see which political parties are more vocal on the topic.
 There are a roughly equal number of Democrats and Republicans in the Senate and Congress, so we can easily compare their contributions.

 First, let's see the partition of **Democrat/Republican** speakers: